 Other locations like Los Angeles (LAX), Minneapolis-St. Paul (MSP), Atlanta (ATL), Washington, D.C.
 (DCA), and others don't currently have any appointments open, period, at time of publication.
 But keep in mind: Just because there are no interviews available right now doesn't mean there won't be any tomorrow.
 Or even later today.

 The schedule of available interviews is constantly in flux, as enrollment centers add and subtract slots and other applicants cancel or reschedule.
 So it's worth checking regularly if you're on the hunt for an appointment.

 It pays to be vigilant and keep checking back.
 If you schedule an interview weeks or even months out, don't resign yourself to waiting that long.
-Keep checking back to the calendar.
+Book that appointment but keep checking back to the calendar.
 You may – and often will – be able to slide in even earlier.

 Thrifty Tip: The federal agency that runs Global Entry now releases a bunch of interview appointments at 9 a.m. local time on the first Monday of each month.
 While you won't find wide-open interview availability at every single major hub across the country, there's typically enough there to help travelers stuck in Global Entry limbo get across the finish line.